 We use automated underwriting engines from Fannie Mae and Freddie Mac to assist us in determining if a loan applicant is creditworthy, as well as other proprietary and third-party tools and safeguards to detect and prevent fraud.
 We are unable, however, to prevent every instance of fraud that may be engaged in by our clients or team members, and any seller, real estate broker, notary, settlement agent, appraiser, title agent, or third-party originator that misrepresents facts about a loan, including the information contained in the loan application, property valuation, title information and employment and income documentation submitted with the loan application.
 If any of this information was intentionally or negligently misrepresented and such misrepresentation was not detected prior to the acquisition or closing of the loan, the value of the loan could be significantly lower than expected, resulting in a loan being approved in circumstances where it would not have been had we been provided with accurate data.
 A loan subject to a material misrepresentation is typically unsalable or subject to repurchase if it is sold before detection of the misrepresentation.
 In addition, the persons and entities making a misrepresentation are often difficult to locate and it is often difficult to collect from them any monetary losses we have suffered.
-The technology and other controls and processes we have created to help us identify misrepresented information in our loan origination operations, were designed to obtain reasonable, not absolute, assurance that such information is our loan origination in our loan origination operations.
+The technology and other controls and processes we have created to help us identify misrepresented information in our loan origination operations, were designed to obtain reasonable, not absolute, assurance that such information is identified and addressed appropriately.
+Accordingly, such controls may fail to detect all misrepresented information in our loan origination operations.